salesforcecli/plugin-config/messages/get.md

 # error.NoConfigKeysFound

-You must provide a configuration variable to get.
+You must provide one or more configuration variables to get.
 Run "sf config list" to see the configuration variables you've previously set.